keithmmitchell/ticket-lifecycle/README.md

 In this lab we are going to create some tickets and resolve them.

-In the Edge browser go to localhost/osticket/ and click Open New Ticket.
+In the Edge browser go to localhost/osticket/ and click Open A New Ticket.

 <br />